francisquinha/pencil/ESOF-docs/SoftwareRequirementsSpecification.md

  One can only get an hint from the [TODO list] (https://github.com/pencil2d/pencil/blob/master/TODO.md) and the [Issues tracker] (https://github.com/pencil2d/pencil/issues).

-This is an open-source project even though its creator didn't want to shape it in another person's vision, it does not exclude the fact that it's not open for new ideas that might come up.
+This is an open-source project, even though its creator didn't want to shape it in another person's vision it does not exclude the fact that it's open for new ideas that might come up.
 <br>From the time this report is being written, there has been requests for new features so the requirement elicitation
 tends to be a bit chaotic, in the way that in the middle of its development there might appear some pertinent opinions whether a particular feature should be added.
 The process of requirement identification and analysis/negotiation is handled